Featured SEO 8 Local SEO Tips for a Killer Local Search Strategy

 Local Search Engine Optimization Tips

-Research shows that 18% of local smartphone searches resulted in a purchase within a day.
+Research shows that resulted in a purchase within a day.
 So it’s time you start snatching up spots in SERPs for local searches around your products and solutions.
 Here are some local SEO tips and best practices you can implement today.

 1. Get listed on Google My Business.

-It all starts with Google My Business.
+It all starts with (opens in a new tab).
 Local searchers are primarily looking for a business’s address and location, and this free tool enables you to put your NAP (name, address and phone number) and other business information (such as hours and directions) on Google Search and Maps.